Azure/AML-Kubernetes/docs/ASH/KFServing-with-model-in-Azure-Storage.md

 ## Deploy KFserving InferenceService

-*  Create a kubernetes secret (use kubectl apply -f ):
+*  Create a kubernetes secret for client credentials(use kubectl apply -f ):

    The data in Secret is encoded in base64.
 Here is a simple way to encode a plain string in base64 in Linux: